 BUS-Z 443 Developing Employee Skills (3 cr.)
-P: Z340; I-Core; senior standing.
-Focuses on skills that relate to the acquisition and/or identification of knowledge, skills, and abilities among job applicants or current employees.
+P: or C: BUS Z440 Focuses on skills that relate to the acquisition and/or identification of knowledge, skills, and abilities among job applicants or current employees.
 Students will learn how to identify individuals who currently possess the knowledge, skills, and abilities (KSA) required to be effective members of contemporary organizations and how to identify specific training needs and formulate and implement programs designed to address observed KSA deficiencies.